garrandall/popular-music-data/tracks/touch-and-go-al-wilson.md

 It's been touch and go
 Off and on, we've been strong
-But then we didn't know...
+But then we didn't know